AdobeDocs/experience-manager-screens.en/help/user-guide/channel-assignment.md

 ### Reference Channel {#ref-channel}

-Reference channel allows you to provide a reference to the desired channel, either by channel name or by channel path.
+Reference channel lets you provide a reference to the desired channel, either by channel name or by channel path.

 * **by path** &ndash; You provide an explicit reference using the absolute path of the channel.